 All tables follow these design patterns:

 Dimensions are always prefixed with Dim; Fact tables are always prefixed with Fact.
 Tables table names with an underscore (e.g., _WarehouseStatus) are metadata tables about the warehouse.

+Dimension are always singular (e.g., DimTribe); fact tables are always plural (e.g., FactTribes)

 Dimensions and facts in the dbo schema are relevant and readable by the entire USFWS.